YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 const stringifyY = pipe(someY, maybeFunctor.map(n => n.toString())); // => { tag: 'Nothing' }
 ```

-Functor is an example of a _type class_.
+A functor is an example of a _type class_.
 I've talked about what is it and how to define them in [this article](https://ybogomolov.me/02-type-classes) — check it out!

 ---

 This is the first article of the series.
-In the next instalment we will get familiar with more complex terms — magmas, semigroups, monoids, rings and much more, so stay tuned!
+In the next instalment, we will get familiar with more complex terms — magmas, semigroups, monoids, rings and much more, so stay tuned!